michodgs25/Somerset-Trails/README.md

 #### Slideshow barriers& solutions -

   - Summary:
   *"The slideshow works as intended, albeit a slight jolt with some images due to varying heights but is barely noticeable.
 Future iterations of the site will address this.
-After receiving feedback from slack #18, I found a solution for the image jolt and issue had been resolved."*
+After receiving feedback from slack #18, I found a solution for the image jolt and issue has now been resolved."*

 #### Read full article here - https://github.com/michodgs24/Somerset-Trails/issues/12#issue-635778916